Create an IX Connection

 Create an IX connection

-- Select Virtual Circuits in the menu on the right.
+2. Select IX Connections in the menu on the left.

 Complete the following fields: